AdobeDocs/uxp-photoshop/src/pages/guides/uxp_for_you/uxp_for_extendscript_devs/index.md

 UXP source code (which is just HTML, CSS, and JavaScript) can be developed in the programming editor of your choice, although many in the UXP world prefer VS Code due to its powerful extensibility features.

 ### User interface
 In some ExtendScripts, there is generally little to no UI; the end user picks a script from the File->Scripts menu, and the script runs facelessly.
 If your ExtendScript  *does* need a UI, you typically use simple JavaScript `alert()`, `confirm()`, and `prompt()` calls.
 Or you could use the full-featured but complex [ScriptUI](https://creativepro.com/files/kahrel/indesign/scriptui.html) to create complex dialogs.
-Moving beyond ExtendScript into CEP, there are many more possibilities; those are discussed in [section TBD](../tbd.md).
+Moving beyond ExtendScript into CEP, there are more possibilities with panels.

 In UXP, on the other hand, you're able to design as simple or as complex a UI as you want, merely by using HTML and CSS to create the visual part, and JavaScript to create the UI's underlying logic (e.g., "what should I do when this button is clicked").